top of page

 15 May 1944: At daylight on the morning 15 May 1944 the 1st Bn attacked and captured MOUNT PASSASERA North West of MT CIVITA, completely surprising and overrunning a German pack artillery battery capturing and killing approximately 100 Germans.
 Almost simultaneous with the launching of this attack MAJOR SADLER S-2 and CAPT (then 1st Lt) EDMONSON, Asst S-3, arrived after an all night climb up CIVITA with orders for the Regiment to continue attack to Northeast to cut off the withdrawal of Germans from SPIGNO.
 The 1st Bn accomplished this mission rapidly followed by 3rd Bn.
 A patrol made up of MAJ BROWN, CO 1st Bn, MAJ HOBSON S-3 and several riflemen moved into the town of SPIGNO being the first American troops to enter that ill-fated rubble of a city.
 Soon afterward the 1st Bn 350 Inf accompanied by BRIG GEN KENDALL entered the town of SPIGNO.
 The 351st Inf received orders personally from GEN KENDALL to relieve the 1st Bn 350 Inf within SPIGNO and protect the town from German counterattack.
 3rd Bn 351st Inf accomplished the relief of 1st Bn 350 Inf at 1800 hours with the 1st Bn 351st Inf occupying defensive positions on high ground NW of SPIGNO.
 During this phase of operations, communications became a serious problem; wire could not be maintained because of continuous enemy artillery fire.
 The distance and numerous hill masses made radio communication uncertain.
 Regimental Communications Platoon had been working without rest since the attack started on the night of 11 May.
 During all this time, the Regimental Commander, COLONEL ARTHUR S. CHAMPENY, and his command group, MAJOR VICTOR W. HOBSON, S-3, CAPTAIN CORCORAN, Artillery Liaison Officer; and 1ST LT.
 CHARLES D. EDMONSON, Assistant S-3 accompanied the forward elements of every assault.
 Up to this point, the rear Regimental Command Post had remained in MINTURNO.
 Orders were received from GENERAL SLOAN for the Regiment to push forward as soon as possible for MT SAN ANGELO.
 Two loyal "paesons" were engaged as guides and the 3rd Bn moved out for MT SAN ANGELO over a rocky steep trail at 2230 hours followed by the 1st Bn.
 Orders were also received relieving the 2nd Bn from positions vic SANTA MARIA and PULCHERINI and placing them again under Regimental control.
 However, the 2nd Bn were unable to overtake the Regiment until 18 May.

 May 16, 1944: On the morning of May 16, the Rear Regimental Command Post and the Regimental Aid Station moved to SPIGNO.
-LT NEAL J> PRICE, with a small medical detachment started over the moubntains with his medical equipment packed on mules to attempt to catch the troops.
+LT NEAL PRICE, with a small medical detachment started over the mountains with his medical equipment packed on mules to attempt to catch the troops.
 BRIGADIER GENERAL BROWN, Assistant Division Commander arrived at SPIGNO to remain with the Rear Regimental Command Post.
 LT THOMAS J. GILLEN, Regimental Liaison Officer, was sent forward on foot with a message for COLONEL CHAMPENY.
 There was still no communications by wire or radio with the Regimental Commander.
 CAPTAIN FREDERICK A. BLANC E, JR., Regimental Communications Officer, started over the mountains at 2200 hours to attempt to improve the communications.
 3rd Bn reached the Regimental objective, MOUNT SAN ANGELO at 0800 hours.
 At 1200 hours, the Regimental Commander, COLONEL ARTHURS.
 CHAMPENY, arrived at 3rd Battalion Command Post and shortly received orders from Corps Commander by Radio designating MOUNT RUAZZO as their next objective.
 3rd Bn was ordered to move out immediately followed by 1st Bn.
 At 1810 hours 3rd Bn arrived on MOUNT RUAZZO.
 Large numbers of Italians welcomed the troops and gave them the information that about 400 Germans had left the area the preceding night and that some of them were still on the reverse slope.
 LT.
 STANTON D. RICHART, 3rd Battalion I & R Platoon Leader, with 18 enlisted men went to investigate.
 He made contact with a group of approximately fifty Germans, killed 6, and caused the remainder to disperse in small groups, many of which were captured by the 1st Battalion the following day.
 The 1st Battalion following behind the 3rd, had moved on MOUNT MESOLE, cutting off the valleys and draws behind FORMIA, and reached their objective at 1930 hours.

 May 17, 1944: The 601st Field Pack Artillery moved over the mountain trails in an attempt to reach the Regiment and give them artillery support.
 At 1300 hours the 3rd Battalion followed by the 1st Battalion moved out towards their next objective, MOUNT GRANDE, in the vicinity of ITRI.
 Before reaching this objective, the battalion encountered enemy resistance in the hills above ITRI valley.
 Fire from self-propelled guns, snipers, mortars and tanks was extremely heavy.
 Artillery support had not yet reached the regiment.
 Our casualties were high.
 In spite of their losses and the heavy resistance, the battalions attacked again at 2300 hours and after reaching the ITRI road were again stopped by German tanks.
 While on a reconnaissance during the day, LT.
 GEORGE D. SCHAFFER, 1st Battalion S-3 and LT JOHN F CURRY were captured by a group of one German officer and eighteen men.
 By convincing the Germans that they were surrounded by American Troop, the entire group was persuaded to surrender to the two American officers, who returned with them to the battalion command post.